dodenciu/AiGovernor/README.md

 This repository provides high-level information about AiGoverner and how to reach the product documentation and code repositories.

-Please check [Product Story](ProductStory.md) and navigate through the map of [Product Code](ProductCode.md) for a better understanding.
+Please have a look at the [product story](ProductStory.md) and navigate through the map of the [product code](ProductCode.md) for a better understanding.